izzy-baulk/EPQ-artefact/essay.md

 <a name='selection'>**Selection.**</a> A statement that tests one or more conditions and executes instructions based on which are true.

+<a name='source code'>**Source code.**</a> Programming statements written in a human-readable way, formatted to be easily understood by other programmers.

 <a name='variable'>**Variable.**</a> A name used to reference an object.

 ‌